manifoldmarkets/manifold/functions/README.md

 ## Secrets management

 Secrets are strings that shouldn't be checked into Git (eg API keys, passwords).
-We store these using [environment config on Firebase Functions](https://firebase.google.com/docs/functions/config-env).
+We store these using [Google Secret Manager](https://console.cloud.google.com/security/secret-manager), which provides them as environment variables to functions that require them.
 Some useful workflows:

-- Set a secret: `$ firebase functions:config:set stripe.test_secret="THE-API-KEY"`
+- Set a secret: `$ firebase functions:secrets:set stripe.test_secret="THE-API-KEY"`
-- Preview all secrets: `$ firebase functions:config:get`
+- Read a secret: `$ firebase functions:secrets:access STRIPE_APIKEY`
-- Cache for local dev:`$ firebase functions:config:get > .runtimeconfig.json`